Limerence: Overview

-It can be difficult for people who haven't experienced limerence to understand it, and it's often derided and dismissed as some kind of pathology, or an invention of romantic fiction.
+It can be difficult for people who have not experienced limerence to understand it, and it is often derided and dismissed as pathology, or an invention of romantic fiction.
 According to Tennov, limerence is not a mental illness, although it can be "highly disruptive and extremely painful", called "irrational, silly, embarrassing, and abnormal" or sometimes "the greatest happiness" depending on who is asked.

 Components

 The original components of limerence were: